Hi! My name is Lauren Juliff and I’ve been travelling the world for eight years and counting.

 Over the next twenty years, I’d spend each year counting down to my next holiday and then as soon as I arrived, dread returning home.

 I started putting together a tentative plan that would allow me to build a life I didn’t want to escape from.
 I knew that exploring new countries was something that made me happy, I just didn’t know how to do it more than once a year.
 It didn’t seem possible.
 I had no travel experience: I had never been away from home on my own, and never had a holiday that lasted for more than two weeks.
 And anyway, wasn’t travel crazy-expensive?

 I didn’t have a huge amount of money or savings when I decided I wanted to see the world — there are no rich relatives funding my adventures.
 Instead, for the next five years, I made travel my priority.
 Whenever I wanted to buy something new, I’d equate every $30 to an extra day I could spend exploring Southeast Asia, and then suddenly, I didn’t want that new jacket or lipstick so much anymore.

-My first step was to increase my savings so that I could dedicate at least a year to travel.
-I crossed this off the list by working various crappy retail jobs, earning $8 an hour, while studying full-time at university.
+My first step towards travel was to increase my savings so that I could dedicate at least a year to the world.
+I crossed this off the list by working various crappy retail jobs, earning $8 an hour while studying full-time at university.
 I sold anything I owned that I didn’t have a sentimental attachment to.
 I didn’t eat out at mealtimes and I didn’t buy anything I didn’t need.
-I even moved in with my parents after the end of a long-term relationship!
+I even moved in with my parents for several months after the end of a relationship!